Workplace Religious Freedom Act: Support

+Opposition

 When first introduced, WRFA was opposed by the ACLU.
 The ACLU considered the bill "poorly-written" and argued that it could legalize certain acts of discrimination in the name of religion.
 The ACLU was also concerned that other employees might be forced to carry additional workloads to accommodate the religious practices of co-workers, and that the secular nature of the workplace would be eroded.
 They and the U.S. Chamber of Commerce and several other business organizations opposed it as placing undue legal burdens on employers.
 When the scope of the provision which would create 42 U.S.C.
 2000e(j)(2) was narrowed, supporters of the bill claimed that the ACLU dropped its opposition, although the ACLU itself declined comment.
 Michael J. Eastman, executive director of labor law policy for the U.S. Chamber of Commerce, said of the revised bill, "We are not in the habit of supporting bills that make it easier to sue our members."